laravel/nova-docs/4.0/resources/authorization.md

 #### Relationship Types

-When a Nova resource depends on another resource via multiple fields, you will often assign the fields different names.
-In these situations, you should supply a third argument when defining the relationship to specify which Nova resource the relationship should utilize, since Nova may not be able to determine this via convention:
+When a Nova resource depends on another resource via multiple fields, you will often assign the fields different names such as:

 ```php
 BelongsTo::make('Current Team', 'currentTeam', Team::class),